Links on Android Authority may earn us a commission. Learn more.

 - 3427 tillable tiles, 235 non-tillable but build-able tiles

 Standard might sound boring, but this Stardew Valley farm layout is the best for any aspiring agricultural mogul.
 It has the highest number of usable tiles, i.e. space you can plant and build on.
 This allows you to quickly build up resources in the early game, but also to customize the land to your liking in the late game.
 You can build multiple branching paths, fill the farm with coops, slime hutches, and anything else to your heart’s content.

 The standard farm layout is also great for Stardew Valley beginners because it contains many valuable resources — plenty of trees, stumps, and stones.
 Clearing them out requires some back-breaking labor (or should we say finger-breaking), but you will need them later on for upgrading your house and building other structures.
-The only downside of the Standard farm is that both of the ponds on your land are bereft of fish, but we think it’s a small price to pay for all the other rewards you will reap.
+The only downside of the Standard farm is that both of the ponds on your land are bereft of fish, so you’ll need to take do your angling somewhere else.
+We think it’s a small price to pay for all the other rewards you will reap.

 Forest farm layout

 - 1413 tillable tiles, 77 non-tillable but build-able tiles